DrBretto/infotropy/docs/modules/maxwells-demon.md

 17. Implement logic within the simulation loop or a separate interval to track ball positions and update `leftSideCount` and `rightSideCount`.
 18. Render two background `div` elements behind the canvas for dynamic shading.
 19. Implement logic to calculate the ball distribution imbalance based on `leftSideCount` and `rightSideCount`.
-20. Dynamically update the background color of the shading `div`s based on the imbalance, using dark mode friendly red and blue shades that fade with the degree of imbalance.
+20. Investigate and fix the dynamic background shading logic to ensure it correctly reflects the ball distribution imbalance with appropriate color interpolation (red for more balls, blue for fewer balls, fading with imbalance). **(Completed)**
-21. Remove the door toggle button from the UI.
+21. Implement click detection on the Matter.js render instance to toggle the door state when the door body is clicked, ensuring it only affects the door and does not interfere with other application events. **(Completed)**
-22. Implement click detection on the Matter.js render instance to toggle the door state when the door body is clicked.
+22. Adjust the layout and styling of the simulation area and UI elements to ensure everything fits properly within the `CentralContentWindow` and the ball counts are visible. **(Completed)**
-23. Adjust the layout and styling of the simulation area and UI elements to ensure everything fits properly within the `CentralContentWindow` and the ball counts are visible.
+23. Investigate and fix the white border around the main application screen. **(Completed)**
 24. Display the `ballBounceCount` state in the component's UI.
 25. Apply Tailwind CSS classes for component styling, adhering to the terminal aesthetic.
 26. Add Standard CSS rules for the dynamic background shading elements.